Planning Your Procurement University or Academy

 Have a Champion

-As with any major initiative, the university should have a visible, high-level champion, who is willing to support, visibly, the university in achieving its mission.
+Critically, as with any major initiative, the university should have a visible, high-level champion.
+Someone who is willing to support, visibly, the university in achieving its mission.

 Align with Business Needs